If You Don’t Know the 2023 Pickleball Serve Rule, You’ll Hate Yourself Later

 In addition, one of the most important characteristics of pickleball is that it is open to players of all ages, levels, and athletic backgrounds.
 It is one of the few sports that can be enjoyed by multiple generations of players on the same court.

-The Objections Expressed to the Proposed 2023 Pickleball Serve Rule Change Banning the Pre-Spun Serve Are Not Persuasive
+The Objections Expressed to the 2023 Pickleball Serve Rule Change Banning the Pre-Spun Serve Were Not Persuasive

 - Too many rules for pickleball – stop changing the game

 - The rules change will stifle innovation – “dumb” the game down